Exponential Separations in the Energy Complexity of Leader Election: Randomized Upper Bounds

-\paragraph{Assigning IDs.} Running a deterministic algorithm requires IDs.
-Suppose that the underlying model is \strong{} or \weak.
-We allocate $N = \Theta(\log \tilde{n})$ time slots.
-Each participating device transmits a message in each time slot with probability $1/\tilde{n}$.
-If a device $s$ hears its message at $i^{\text{th}}$ time slot, then $s$ assigns itself the ID $i$.
+In this section, we show how to use a dense \Census{} algorithm to verify whether a given estimate $\tilde{n}$ of network size is correct.
+Suppose that there are $n$ devices agreeing on a number $\tilde{n}$.
+We present an algorithm $\Verify(\tilde{n})$ that is able to check whether $\tilde{n}$ is a good estimate of $n$.
+We require that (i) a leader is elected if $n/1.5 \leq \tilde{n} \leq 1.5 n$, and (ii) no leader is elected if $\tilde{n} \geq 1.9 n$ or $\tilde{n} \leq n/1.9$.\footnote{In general, the constants $1.5, 1.9$ can both be made arbitrarily close to 1, at the cost of more time and energy.} The algorithm consists of two steps.
+The first step is to assign IDs in $[N]$ to some devices, where $N = \Theta(\log \tilde{n})$.
+The second step is to check whether $\tilde{n}$ is a correct estimate via a dense \Census{} algorithm on the ID space $[N]$ with a density parameter $c$ to be determined.

-Recall that in the dense \Census{} with parameter $c$ and ID space $[N]$, if $n \geq c \cdot N$, a leader who collects all IDs of the participating devices is elected.
-Therefore, the algorithm allows us to distinguish between the case where the number of participating devices is at least $c \cdot N$ from the case the number of participating devices is less than $c \cdot N$.
+\paragraph{Step~1---ID Assignment.} We first consider the case where sender-side collision detection is available (i.e., \strong{} and \weak).
+We initialize $S_{\operatorname{bad}}= \emptyset$.
+The procedure of ID assignment consists of $N$ time slots.
+For each $i \in [N]$, at the $i$th time slot each device $s \notin S_{\operatorname{bad}}$ transmits a message with probability $1/\tilde{n}$ to bid for the ID $i$.
+If a device $s$ hears back its message at the $i$th time slot, then $s$ is the only one that transmits at the $i$th time slot, and so we let $s$ assign itself the ID $i$.